dhairyapatel1506/ransomware/README.md

 # Requirements
 - An up-to-date Linux machine.
-- The latest version of python.
+- The latest version of Python.